NordicPlayground/nRF52-Bluetooth-Course/Readme.md

     cus_init.evt_handler                = on_cus_evt;
 ```

-We can now invoke this event handler from ble_custom_service.c by calling p_cus->evt_handler(p_cus, &evt) and as an example we'll invoke the event handler when we get the BLE_GAP_EVT_CONNECTED event, i.e. in the on_connect() function.
+We can now invoke this event handler from ble_cus.c by calling p_cus->evt_handler(p_cus, &evt) and as an example we'll invoke the event handler when we get the BLE_GAP_EVT_CONNECTED event, i.e. in the on_connect() function.
 It's fairly straight forward,  we simply declare a ble_cus_evt_t variable and set its .evt_type field to the BLE_CUS_EVT_CONNECTED and then invoke the event handler with said event.

 ```c
 static void on_connect(ble_cus_t * p_cus, ble_evt_t * p_ble_evt)